The Incomprehensible Characteristic of Love

 III.
 THE BROTHERHOOD OF LOVE

-The phrase with all the saints refers to the need of every believer to be in fellowship with other believers, but note especially the context in which Paul is stating with all of the saints: it is necessary in order to fully comprehend God’s love!
-The writer of Hebrews 10:25b echoes this idea when he says not forsaking our own assembling together, as is the habit of some.… Furthermore, in John 13:35 John expresses the fact that the unbelieving world has been given the right by God to judge the credibility of the body of Christ by the presence or absence of agapé love.
+The phrase with all the saints refers to the need of every believer to be in fellowship with other believers.
+But remember the object of the comprehension in which Paul is stating with all the saints: fellowship is necessary in order to fully comprehend God’s love!
+The writer of Hebrews 10:25 echoes this idea when he encourages us, not forsaking our own assembling together, as is the habit of some.
+Furthermore, in John 13:35, Christ declares the right the unbelieving world has been given to judge the credibility of the body of Christ by the presence or absence of agapé love.
 Jesus states therein, “By this all men will know that you are My disciples, if you have love for one another.”

-Accordingly, I cannot stress enough the critical importance for believers in the Capitol not to forsake assembling together and maintaining unity and love for one another!
-It constantly saddens my heart to see how so many Members are flippant about their commitment to the body of Christ in the Capitol.
-Therefore, it should come as no surprise that lone wolf believers often are the ones who prematurely leave office: is it not predictable, given what this passage is saying?
-No wonder they leave saying, “Where’s the love?”
+Accordingly, this critical importance cannot be stressed enough: believers in the Capitol must not forsake assembling together as they must maintain unity and love for one another!
+How very sad to see so many Members who are flippant about their commitment to the body of Christ in the Capitol.
+It should come as no surprise because of this lack of fellowship that spiritually isolated believers often are the ones who prematurely leave office: is it not predictable, given what this passage is saying?
+No wonder they leave asking, “Where’s the love?”

-Receiving the nutrition of God’s love is difficult when shying away from all the saints that God has put around His saints in order to keep them sustained and encouraged.
-Likened to a lone wolf in the cold of winter, believers, perhaps naive to this passage, place themselves in danger’s way.
-Beloved, do not be counted among them: fulfill your calling in the nation’s Capitol by staying encouraged by the brethren!
+Receiving the nutrition of God’s love is difficult when solitary believers avoid the very saints that God has put in place in order to keep them sustained and encouraged.
+Likened to a lone wolf in the cold of winter, believers, perhaps naive to this passage, place themselves in the way of discouragement and even danger.
+Beloved, do not be counted among them: fulfill your calling in the nation’s capital by staying encouraged by the brethren!

-To avoid fellowshipping and studying the Word of God with other believers weakens both the individual and the overall witness of the ministry in and to the Capitol.
+Avoiding fellowship and Bible study with other believers weakens both the individual and the overall witness of the ministry in and to the Capitol.

 Precisely, your failure to be with all the saints hinders your ability to comprehend the love of God in a place that is often dark, cold, impersonal and full of betrayal.
-“Several logs burn brightly together, remove one and the glow soon ceases” stated the late founder of Campus Crusade for Christ, Dr. Bill Bright.
+“Several logs burn brightly together, remove one and the glow soon ceases,” stated the late founder of Cru, Dr. Bill Bright.

 How well spoken and fitting!

-It is incongruous to say in your district that God has called you to D.C., but then when you’re on the Hill forsake comprehending His Word with all the others He’s called here!
+It is incongruous to say in your district that God has called you to D.C. but then when you’re on the Hill to forsake comprehending His Word with all the others He’s called here!

 Considering this week’s passage, the lack of personal and corporate comprehension of the love of Christ on the Hill is totally understandable if believers forsake the corporate study of the Word of God.